AliD47/Performance-Evaluation-of-Deep-Learning-Models-for-NIRS-Data/README.md

 - **/Report** - Contains the final thesis report (Rapport_PFE_DSSAM_Abdelali.pdf) and the presentation (Présentation_soutenance_DSSAM_Abdelali.pptx) used in the defence of the thesis.

-- /python/ - Includes the Python code and Jupyter Notebooks for the deep learning models (1D-CNN, IPA, 1D-CAE).
+- **/python** : Includes the Python code for optimizing the models used, with the  [`requirements.txt`](.python/requirements.txt)

-- /Julia - Contains the Julia code for the chemometric models (PLS and kNN-LWPLSR) implemented using the Jchemo library.
+- **/Julia** : Contains the Julia code for the chemometric models (PLS and kNN-LWPLSR) implemented using the Jchemo library.

-- /resultats/ - Stores the final results, figures, and performance comparisons generated during the study.
+- **/resultats** : Stores the final results, figures, and performance comparisons generated during the study.